ajasja/jda/README.rst

      :alt: Updates

-Jupyter desktop application (runs a server and a chrominium instance.
-The server is shot down when the window closes.
+Jupyter desktop application (runs a jupyter notebook server and a chromium instance).
+The server is shut down when the window closes.

 * Free software: Apache Software License 2.0